Instagram has evolved from a photo-sharing site into a powerful social and commerce network with two billion monthly active users.

 To this end, NYU demonstrates how Instagram Reels can be a helpful tool for supporting current students.
 The university creates regular informational videos explaining how students can get hold of commencement tickets, order academic attire, vote in elections, and much more besides.

-Madewell was created with a chic, tomboyish style for the modern city girl.
-This specific demographic focus makes it the perfect brand for Instagram, where 510 million women and 67% of 18- to 29-year-olds spend daily time.
+Madewell is a clothing brand witha chic, tomboyish aesthetic aimed at your classic trendy city girl.
+This demographic focus makes it the perfect brand for Instagram, where over one-quarter of users are women aged 18 to 34..

 Madewell’s visual content reinforces this demographic focus by tapping into the lifestyle this demographic is now leading.
 While the brand was initially known primarily for denim, it has adjusted its approach to include more loungewear and home-adjacent content.